 Transparent customer interaction is at the core of our ideology.
 We believe that sustainability parameters should be traceable and clearly communicated.
 This means an item that is sold as sustainable or green should contain no ambiguity in outlining how it is sustainable.We started LEONOEL because outside of just a few brands, we could not find genuinely sustainable, creative clothes on the market.
 We were disappointed to witness the use of the word "sustainability" as an add-on and a marketing strategy.
 We steered that disappointment into a new dialogue and a direction towards a more sustainable future in the industry.

-Our solution was to start with a lot of research and a small line of clothes, where our footprint is not only calibrated from seed to disposal but also clearly shared with our customers.
+Our solution was to start with a lot of research and a small line of clothes, where our footprint is clearly shared with our customers.

 A growing platform where an open dialogue takes place between designers, makers, scientists on this effort and the products become instruments where we explore our fundamental ideas and measure the impact of each product along the way.